-When it comes to cannabis the word “concentrates” can mean a lot of things – Vaping liquid, tinctures, hash, budder, the list goes on and on, and all have their own levels of potency and harshness.
-For dabbing purposes you’re usually looking for the highest-purity concentrate you can find, with THC percentages of 70% or higher common.
-Concentrates in this range are usually translucent to the eye; colored but not opaque, and the more clarity a concentrate has and indication of the purity of THC.
+When it comes to cannabis, the word “concentrates” can mean many things – Vaping liquid, tinctures, hash, budder, the list goes on and on, and all have their own levels of potency and harshness.
+However, for dabbing purposes, you’re usually looking for the highest-purity concentrate you can find, with THC percentages of 70% or higher common.
+Concentrates in this range are usually translucent to the eye, colored but not opaque, and the more clarity a concentrate has is an indication of the purity of THC.

 How Do I Use a Dab Rig?

 Now we get down to business.
-Before you can hit a dab rig the nail/banger has to be heated to the optimal temperature – To do this you’ll need a high source of heat, and anything less than a butane torch that can produce blue or white flame won’t cut it.
-Unfortunately there’s rule on how long heating the element will take; it depends entirely on material, size, construction, and other factors, so trial and error may be needed here.
-As a general rule, though, expect a minimum of 30 seconds of direct heat to get started.
+Before you can hit a dab rig, the nail/banger has to be heated to the optimal temperature – To do this, you’ll need a high source of heat, and anything less than a butane torch that can produce blue or white flame won’t cut it.
+Unfortunately, there’s a rule on how long heating the element will take; it depends entirely on material, size, construction, and other factors, so trial and error may be needed here.
+But, as a general rule, expect a minimum of 30 seconds of direct heat to get started.

-Once you’ve heated your dab rig up make sure to let it cool down a bit – Your banger/nail is going to be too hot right after being heated to properly vaporize your concentrate, as high heats (anything starting to enter the 480°F range) will destroy THC in wax and oil and render your concentrate completely inert.
-After you’ve let your dabbing rig hang out for about 45 seconds or so hold your hand near (NOT ON!) the heating element – You should feel the warmth radiating off of it like a lit fireplace.
-Now that your rig is up to temp you’re ready to take your first puff.
+Once you’ve heated your dab rig, make sure to let it cool down a bit – Your banger/nail is going to be too hot right after being heated to properly vaporize your concentrate, as high heats (anything starting to enter the 480°F range) will destroy THC in wax and oil and render your concentrate completely inert.
+After you’ve let your dabbing rig hang out for about 45 seconds or so, hold your hand near (NOT ON!) the heating element – You should feel the warmth radiating off of it like a lit fireplace.
+Now that your rig is up to temp, you’re ready to take your first puff.

-Using your dab tool gather up a very small amount of your concentrate – All you need is a little dab of material (hence the name).
+Using your dab tool to gather up a very small amount of your concentrate – All you need is a little dab of material (hence the name).
 Remember, this dab is a concentrate and contains a high percentage of THC, so there’s nothing wrong with starting small and scaling up on your next hit.
-If you are using a more solid concentrate like wax then tweezers can work great here; otherwise, for oils, the pen-shaped tools are what you’ll need.
-Either way, using your dab tool bring the concentrate toward the banger or nail and prepare to inhale.
+If you are using a more solid concentrate like wax, tweezers can work great here; otherwise, the pen-shaped tools are what you’ll need for oils.
+Either way, using your dab tool, bring the concentrate toward the banger or nail and prepare to inhale.

-As you bring the concentrate closer to the heating element the dab will start to bubble and give off vapor – This is when you need to begin drawing in.
-If you are using a solid like wax or shatter you can drop the concentrate directly against the nail or into the banger bowl; if using an oil hold the dab tool as close to the heating element as you can, rotating the tool as you inhale to help ensure the concentrate is vaporized evenly (think of this like moving your lighter over a pipe bowl of marijuana for even heating).
+As you bring the concentrate closer to the heating element, the dab will start to bubble and give off vapor – This is when you need to begin drawing in.
+If you are using a solid-like wax or shatter, you can drop the concentrate directly against the nail or into the banger bowl; if using oil, hold the dab tool as close to the heating element as you can, rotating the tool as you inhale to help ensure the concentrate is vaporized evenly (think of this like moving your lighter over a pipe bowl of marijuana for even heating).

 Can I Smoke Dabs Without a Dab Rig?

-We talk about consuming hashish in our “How to Make Hash” and “How to Smoke Hash” articles and the same principals apply there as they do for any concentrates – You want something that’s hot-but-not-too-hot that can vaporize your concentrate without flat-out burning it.
-A pair of hot knives are a classic solution; take two bare metal knives and place your concentrate between them, heating them up and breathing in the vapor as it’s released.
-You can achieve the same result with something like a car lighter or any other metallic surface but the real question is whether or not it’s worth it.
+We talk about consuming hashish in our “How to Make Hash” and “How to Smoke Hash” articles, and the same principles apply there as they do for any concentrates – You want something that’s hot-but-not-too-hot that can vaporize your concentrate without flat-out burning it.
+A pair of hot knives are a classic solution; take two bare metal knives and place your concentrate between them, heating them and breathing in the vapor as it’s released.
+Of course, you can achieve the same result with something like a car lighter or any other metallic surface, but the real question is whether or not it’s worth it.
 And in our opinion?
 It is not.

 Using a Vaporizer or Electronic Dab Rig

 Another way to smoke dabs is to use certain specialized vaporizers or a “smart” rig like Puffco products.
-If you haven’t heard of the Puffco Peak, it’s an electronic dab rig that takes a lot of the hassle out of dabbing, since you don’t need a torch.
-There’s some other products out there too now that industry is evolving.
+If you haven’t heard of the Puffco Peak, it’s an electronic dab rig that takes a lot of the hassle out of dabbing since you don’t need a torch.
+There are other products out there, too, now that industry is evolving.
 These products are still dab rigs, but they’re a little less traditional.

-We hope our article on how to smoke dabs has given you some confidence in going out and trying dabs for yourself – It’s a great alternative to actually smoking cannabis flower or hash, and even if it may look complicated at first glance it really isn’t.
-Just make sure you don’t hit the wax too hard your first time – As the old saying goes…. a little dab will do ya (sorry, couldn’t resist it).
+We hope our article on how to smoke dabs has given you some confidence in going out and trying dabs for yourself – It’s a great alternative to actually smoking cannabis flower or hash, and even if it may look complicated at first glance, it really isn’t.
+Just make sure you don’t hit the wax too hard your first time – As the old saying goes…. a little dab will do ya (sorry; couldn’t resist).
 Enjoy!